 We returned there to help friends put on the three-day "1906 Expo" at Pier 48.
 We worked long hours, but the payoff was that we got to be part of a great event.
 One of the highlights was our fire parade through the City at 2 am.
-We were making our way to the staging area for the early morning event at Lotta's Fountain.
-With a police escort, three horse-drawn steam engines, and 21 antique fire engines, we startled people who were coming out of bars that had just closed.
+We were going to the staging area for the early morning event at Lotta's Fountain.
+With a police escort, three horse-drawn steam engines, and 21 antique fire engines, we startled people out of bars that had just closed.
 We caused interesting traffic jams as the horses majestically trotted through the downtown intersections.

-At the end of April, we flew back to France and became boaters once again.
+At the end of April, we flew back to France and became boaters again.

 It wasn't a hard transition to make.

-In May, after spending time in San Francisco, we were back on the canals.
+After spending time in San Francisco, we were back on the canals in May.
 We waved to friends as we left the small port in Montchanin; it was 8 am, and we were on our way again after a pleasant week-long stopover.
-We had smiles on our faces and warm fuzzy feelings about this cruising life.
-The sun was shining, and birds were singing as we cruised downstream, away from Montchanin.
-Then we felt a slight bump, and we were suddenly dead in the water.
+We had smiles and warm fuzzy feelings about this cruising life.
+The sun shone, and birds sang as we cruised downstream, away from Montchanin.
+Then we felt a slight bump and were suddenly dead in the water.
 It was only 8:15 am!
-Dread replace those warm fuzzy feelings.
+Dread replaced those warm fuzzy feelings.
 What was going on?

 Our propeller would turn but made clanking sounds, and the barge would not move forward or back.
 Our first thought was that we had run over some garbage and that something had wrapped itself around the propeller.
-We called Jeff, our mechanic whose port we had just left.
-He had to walk down the bank of the canal opposite the road, and when he arrived, we threw him a rope.
+So we called Jeff, our mechanic whose port we had just left.
+He had to walk down the canal bank opposite the road, and when he arrived, we threw him a rope.
 He tried to pull us to the shore, but we weren't budging.
-We were grounded even though we were out in the middle of the canal.
+So we were grounded even though we were out in the middle of the canal.

 Looking down at the rudder, we saw oil in the canal.
 Oh no!
-Not a good sign.
-Just as we were beginning to worry about engine problems, we saw something black float to the surface.
-Pulling a fishnet off the wheelhouse roof, we scooped it out of the water and were surprised to learn that it was a woman's purse.
+That is not a good sign.
+Then, just as we began worrying about engine problems, we saw something black float to the surface.
+Pulling a fishnet off the wheelhouse roof, we scooped it out of the water and were surprised to learn it was a woman's purse.
 While we stood there contemplating this purse that dripped water but was still zipped up and full of personal items, a woman's running shoe floated to the surface.
 For a horrible moment, we thought of murder and someone dumping the body in the canal.
 We pictured a dead person wrapped around our propeller.

 With this gory image in our minds, we leaned over the rail on our back deck, trying to stare down into the water at the propeller.
 Then a freshly broken log popped up to the surface.
 Seeing this piece of wood made us look from the water up to the guard rail that separated the road from the canal.
-The wooden guard rail had a car-size hole in it.
+We realized that the wooden guard rail had a car-size hole in it.

 Now the puzzle was taking shape.
-We suspected that a car had crashed into the canal, and we began to picture ourselves stuck on top of a car with a dead woman in it; not a pleasant thought.
+We suspected a car had crashed into the canal, and we began to picture ourselves stuck on top of a car with a dead woman in it; it was not a pleasant thought.
 We called the police.

 The gendarmes arrived from both directions on the two-lane road.
-They got out of cars and vans, the women in uniform kissed the men in uniform as they greeted each other for the first time that day.
+They got out of cars and vans, and the women in uniform kissed the men in uniform as they greeted each other for the first time that day.
 Each man made the rounds shaking the hand of every other man.
-We were stuck on a car in the middle of the canal, watching all of the kissing and handshaking, thinking that even in emergencies, the French must be French.
+We were stuck in a car in the canal, watching all the kissing and handshaking, thinking that even in emergencies, the French must be French.

 The fire department arrived next in red rescue trucks towing orange inflatable boats.
 Their arrival brought about more kissing and handshaking.

-She proceeded to explain that her daughter called her this morning to tell her about the horrible accident that she had the night before.
+She explained that her daughter called her this morning to tell her about the horrible accident she had the night before.
 She explained that her daughter, who lived nearby with her boyfriend, had jumped in his car after they fought.
-She was upset, it was 1:30 in the morning, and she was speeding along the two-lane road that follows along the canal.
+She was upset, it was 1:30 in the morning, and she was speeding along the two-lane road that follows the canal.
 Out of the black night, a deer appeared in her headlights.
 She swerved, lost control of the car, and flew into the canal.
-She was wearing her seat belt, and she was shocked by the crash but not injured.
+She was wearing her seat belt, shocked by the crash but not injured.
 She found herself sitting in the car at the bottom of the canal.
 She released her seat belt and tried to open the door.
 It wouldn't open, but the automatic window lowered just enough before it stopped working to allow her to escape.
-As the car filled with water, she held her breath, grabbed hold of the car roof, and slipped out of the window.
-She floated to the surface, swam for the shore, and in a state of shock, she climbed up the bank of the canal and walked back home.
+As the car filled with water, she held her breath, grabbed hold of the car roof, and slipped out the window.
+She floated to the surface, swam for the shore, and in shock, she climbed up the canal bank and walked back home.
 The daughter and her boyfriend were too busy making up and rejoicing about her miraculous survival to think about calling the police.
-No one else knew about the accident until we landed on their car.
+No one else knew about the accident until we landed in their car.

-Once the divers were able to nudge us off the car, we backed up and threw a line to the gendarmes on the canal's roadside.
-They tied us to the guard rail, and we began the process of filling out reports.
+Once the divers could nudge us off the car, we backed up and threw a line to the gendarmes on the canal's roadside.
+They tied us to the guard rail, and we began filling out reports.
 The police wrote up our version of the incident and then took our boat papers back to the gendarmerie to make copies for their records.
 We found it amusing that we had to ask them several times if they wanted to take our cartes de séjour.
-With all of the effort we went through to earn the right to stay in France legally, we wanted that fact to be in their official police report.
-We gave them all of the papers, such as proof that we owned the boat, that they requested, but every time we asked if they needed to see our cartes de séjour, they said it wasn't necessary.
+With all our effort to earn the right to stay in France legally, we wanted that fact to be in their official police report.
+We gave them all the papers, such as proof that we owned the boat, that they requested, but every time we asked if they needed to see our cartes de séjour, they said it wasn't necessary.
 In the end, they finally looked at them to make us happy.

-We dined that night in a restaurant/bar that was just across from our mooring.
-We were able to shout across the narrow canal to make a reservation just after we moored when we saw the owner sitting at a table under a tree just outside the front door.
+We dined in a restaurant/bar across from our mooring.
+We could shout across the narrow canal to make a reservation just after we moored when we saw the owner sitting at a table under a tree outside the front door.
 It was a great little place, and dinner was delicious.
-The owner, a woman in her seventies with purple hair (not unusual in France), and a big smile was the hostess, bartender, waitress, and maybe even the cook.
-There was no one else working there that we could see, and we were not the only customers.
+The owner, a woman in her seventies with purple hair (not unusual in France) and a big smile, was the hostess, bartender, waitress, and maybe even the cook.
+We could see no one else working there and were not the only customers.
 She asked us if we wanted half a bottle of wine when she was taking our order.
 "Oh no!"
 We said, "Tonight, we want a bottle."
 Then we proceeded to tell her our tale.

 The following day, when she saw us moving about on the boat, she came out of her restaurant and waved to us from across the canal.
 She pointed to the local paper.
 She shouted that we had made the headlines, so we went into town and bought a copy.

 Living in a foreign country is a humbling experience.
-Sometimes trying to integrate into French society make us feel like teenagers who are too square to know how to say or do the right thing.
+Sometimes trying to integrate into French society makes us feel like teenagers too square to know how to say or do the right thing.
 This awkwardness has nothing to do with the French, who have offered us their friendship, laughed with us, not at us, and welcomed us into their homes.
-This feeling is just something that goes on in our heads, where our cultural savoir-faire is American, and that often leaves us guessing about simple French rules of comportment.
-To avoid revisiting all of our youth's insecurities, we like to spend some of our travel time each year in familiar places where we have some level of cultural comfort.
+This feeling is just something that goes on in our heads, where our cultural savoir-faire is American, which often leaves us guessing about simple French rules of comportment.
+To avoid revisiting all of our youth's insecurities, we spend some of our travel time each year in familiar places where we have some level of cultural comfort.

-This summer, to round off that square feeling and rest up for our next big adventure, we returned to Saint Jean-de-Losne, our very first familiar place in France.
+To round off that square feeling this summer and rest up for our next big adventure, we returned to Saint Jean-de-Losne, our first familiar place in France.

-We moored in the basin of the Canal de Bourgogne, near the Saône River.
-We could see the first lock that we ever passed through seven years and thousands of locks ago from our back deck.
+We moored in the Canal de Bourgogne basin near the Saône River.
+We could see the first lock we ever passed through seven years and thousands of locks ago from our back deck.
 Before we learned how to pilot our barge, that lock gave us the willies every time we looked at its narrow entrance.
 Locks are full of surprises, and we have learned to respect them, but they don't scare us anymore.

 We drove to Monthelie, a village neighboring Meursault, to visit one of our favorite vignerons.
-We had to go back to Domaine Charngarnier because the friends who were with us when we discovered this winery years ago were back again.
-Combining the wines we bought that day with treats from the Beaune market, dinner on our back deck on that warm summer evening was a little bit of heaven.
+We wanted to return to Domaine Charngarnier because our friends who were with us when we discovered this winery years ago were back again.
+Combining the wines we bought that day with treats from the Beaune market, dinner on our back deck on that warm summer evening was a bit of heaven.